QuanChiNut/simple_paster/README.md

 I AM NOT A PROGRAMMER <br>
 I do not code for a living or as a hobby and this tool (barely even a script) was made with <br>
 heavy input from ChatGPT (free).
-Even if I defined what each section was meant to do, tested, <br>
-checked functionality with success/fail statements, etc., I do not anticipate this being <br>
+I do not anticipate this being <br>
 relevant to other people and have no intention of adding new functionalities or somesuch. <br>
  <br>
 This is a product of SPITE <br>